 Special attention is given to all our Ortho patients.
 Our practice will provide an additional hygiene visit as a courtesy to our ortho patients.
-Please ask our office about this service.
+Please ask office about this service.

 Brushing and flossing take longer, and are even more important for people with braces, because food gets stuck around the brackets.
 Your dentist or orthodontist will give you tips on how to brush and floss (using floss threaders).
-Parents should supervise their children to make sure they do a good job cleaning their teeth and braces, and that they follow Dr J-R’s advice.
+Parents should supervise their children to make sure they do a good job cleaning their teeth and braces, and that they follow Dr. J-R’s advice.

 If you have braces, do not bite on hard things such as ice cubes, nuts or pencils.
-Do not eat sticky foods like gum (sugar or sugar-free) or toffee.
+Do not eat sticky food like gum (sugar or sugar-free) or toffee.
 They can loosen brackets and pull them off your teeth.
 Your treatment will take longer as a result.

 Some dental benefit plans have coverage for orthodontic treatment.
 Check with your employer or insurance company.

-Often, your insurance company will repay 50% of orthodontic treatment, until you reach your plan’s orthodontic limit.
+Often, your insurance company will repay 50%of orthodontic treatment, until you reach your plan’s orthodontic limit.

 We will help make Orthodontics affordable with convenient payment plans for your individual needs.